oracle/odpi/doc/src/private_structs/dpiLob.rst

     Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create the LOB.

+.. member:: uint32_t dpiLob.openSlotNum

+    Specifies the slot number used by the LOB in the open LOB handle list maintained in the member :member:`dpiConn.openLobs`.

 .. member:: const dpiOracleType \*dpiLob.type

     Specifies a pointer to a :ref:`dpiOracleType<dpiOracleType>` structure